 What if there isn't a metal and a non-metal?
 We need other types of bonding - covalent bonding happens between two non-metal atoms.

 It's easy to mix up ionic and covalent bonding, so watch out for the ways in which they are similar and different.

-A lot of very important substances are covalently bonded. make sure you can remember the names and formulas of these ones:
+A lot of very important substances are covalently bonded, so make sure you can remember the names and formulas of these ones:

-(In this diagram, only the outermost shells are shown.
-It's usually easier to work out the dot and cross diagram by drawing all the shells).
 You can do the same thing with compounds.
 Carbon dioxide is carbon and oxygen, and they are both non-metals.
 Carbon needs another four electrons, and oxygen needs another two.
 To make carbon dioxide, each bond between carbon and oxygen has two electrons from the carbon and two from the oxygen.
-If you look round the oxygen, it seems to have eight electrons, and if you look round each carbon, they seem to have eight electrons.
+If you look round each oxygen, they both seem to have eight electrons, and if you look round the carbon, it seems to have eight electrons.

 If it's a metal with a non-metal, you have ionic bonding.
 One or more electrons move to the non-metal, but the atoms stay separate.

 If it's a non-metal with a non-metal, you have covalent bonding.
 Some electrons are shared, so the atoms are drawn touching or overlapping.

 Let's move on to some questions now.